IBM-Cloud/DevOps-Services-Docs/docs/githubhooks/index.md

 ![My Project page with project settings icon][15]
 3. On the General page, click **UPDATE**.
 ![Update button on the General page of project settings][16]
-4. If you are prompted to authorize with or log in to GitHub, do so and then return to DevOps Services.
+4. If you are prompted to authorize with GitHub, do so and then return to DevOps Services.
+![Authorize with GitHub option on update to a GitHub repository page][19]
 5. Select the new location and then click **SELECT REPO**.
 ![Select Repo button on the update to a GitHub repo panel][17]
 6. Select a GitHub repo from the list.